The Beloved Country

 April 15, 2010 at 10:52 am

 I was having this conversation with a colleague today who just arrived back from visiting his son in Singapore – South Africa is in our bones and our blood.
-A true Saffer will never be at home anywhere else in the world.
 We may make good lives for ourselves in other countries, but the call of home will always be there.

 Leave a Reply